igor-makarov/xcake/docs/Cakefile.md

 end
 ```

-You implement multi-line scripts, and define input- and output (file list) paths like this:
+You can optionally define input- and output (file list) paths, combinbed with a multi-line script, like this:

 ```ruby
 myScript = <<-SCRIPT